We like getting new members, but we don’t accept everyone, and sometimes we have a waiting list.

 Sunday afternoons cannot be a scheduling problem for you.
 You must be able to attend regularly.
 We’re not a drop-in occasionally kinda group.

 We’re looking for writers who are predominantly focused on genre novels.
 Genre novels are what you’d find in a library/bookstore in the romance, mystery/thriller, action-adventure, horror, sci-fi/fantasy sections.
-Genre fiction is also sometimes referred to as popular or commercial fiction.
+Genre fiction is also sometimes referred to as commercial or popular fiction.
+Iti is not literary fiction.
 Here’s the thinking–genre writers, no matter what the genre, are on the same page.
 Genre has accepted conventions making it somewhat easier to critique.
 Genre writers are goal-oriented and often target their work to specific markets.
 Genre writers tend to be prolific, even before they’re published.
 Lots of fairly lucrative markets exist for genre fiction.
 In addition to novels, many members also write genre short stories.
 However, this group may not be the right fit for writers who focus exclusively on genre short fiction.

 This critique group is advanced.
 Our critiques are fairly rigorous and detailed because we’ve found that’s how we ourselves continue to learn and improve.
-Our focus is getting writers to the [traditional] publishable stage which is a pretty high bar, much higher than would be presented in many writing classes, for instance.
+Our focus is getting writers to the [traditional] publishable stage which is a pretty high bar, much higher than would be presented in many writing classes and workshops, for instance.

 Because the group is advanced and very productive, we’re looking for members who are not beginners.
 (Yes, the term “beginner” is subjective.
 And in some ways all writers pass through many cycles of newbie to master throughout their career).
 We’re looking for writers who are not completely new to writing; who’ve been writing fiction more than three years and have written more than 75,000 words.
 Most members have written at least one novel before they join.
 Here’s the thinking on beginner writers: